 - Subscription and membership sites are another favorite way to monetize blogs.
 This approach gives paying users some sort of premium content, course or product (e.g., exclusive reports, SEO courses or makeup products).

-- Selling an ebook is another way to make money online – every blogger seems to have one these days.
+- Selling an ebook is another way to make money online – every successful blogger seems to have one these days.
 A popular method is to build an email list through a free ebook and then offer paid ones as well.

 Webinars & events

 If you had a big audience, you could organize an online or face-to-face event for your readers.
 For example, a workshop on how to bake bread.
 Of course, you could charge an entrance.

 Similarly, you can organize a webinar (e.g., an online workshop) and charge your attendees.
 For example, webinars are something commonplace in the digital marketing niche.